michael-franke/IDA-2019/grading/index.md

 **The following information is still preliminary!**

-The final exam will take place on Friday January 31st 2020.
+The final exam will take place on Friday February 7th 2020 at rooms 66/E33 and 66/E34.
-You will have four hours to complete the exam with calm focus.
+Starting at 16:00, you will have four hours to complete the exam with calm focus.
 You are allowed to bring 4 DIN A4 pages of **hand-written notes**.
 No electronic devices, no photocopies, no prints.